jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Kist, or Cist, is half a gallon, or four pints.

-Kobalt, or Cobaltum, or Cobletum, is a metallick matter blacker then Lead, or Iron, without a Metallick splendor, yet will be melted, and malleated.
+Kobalt, or Cobaltum, or Cobletum, is a metallic matter blacker then Lead, or Iron, without a metallic splendor, yet will be melted, and malleated.

 Kymenna is a buble.